stac-utils/pystac-client/docs/usage.rst

     ... )

-Instances of :class:`~pystac_client.CollectionSearch` have a handful of methods for getting matching collections into Python objects.
-The right method to use depends on how many of the matches you want to consume (a single collection at a time, a page at a time, or everything) and whether you want plain Python dictionaries representing the collections, or proper ``pystac`` objects.
+Instances of :class:`~pystac_client.CollectionSearch` have a handful of methods for getting matching collections as Python objects.
+The right method to use depends on how many of the matches you want to consume (a single collection at a time, a page at a time, or everything) and whether you want plain Python dictionaries representing the collections, or :class:`pystac.Collection` objects.

 The following table shows the :class:`~pystac_client.CollectionSearch` methods for fetching matches, according to which set of matches to return and whether to return them as